Thanksgiving Rescue Near Cape Cod’s Wood End Light

 Provincetown Harbor, believed to be one of the safest locations on the coast, could not hold back the ferocity of the storm.
 The storm destroyed at least ten large ships and many schooners, along with a multitude of local wharves and buildings all around Provincetown Harbor.

-At Wood End Lighthouse, Keeper Issac G. Fisher, had climbed into the lookout tower just before daybreak and saw the morning patrolman from the lifesaving station nearby, Frank C. Wagner, running back towards the lighthouse.
-Wagner had seen two schooners wrecked offshore a couple of miles down, and informed Keeper Fisher to sound the alarm.
-The keeper had the surfmen try to bring the lifeboat on the wagon down to the shore, as the fierce winds were so strong that they were nearly blowing the craft out of the wagon.
-The men finally had to take the boat off the wagon and drag it to the raging surf, where they were forced to push and drag the vessel in the knee-deep freezing waters along the shore for nearly a mile and a half.
-This task took a couple of strenuous exhausting hours where they finally were within sight of two schooners that had wrecked during the storm.
+At Wood End Lighthouse, located just outside of Provincetown Harbor, Keeper Issac G. Fisher, had climbed into the lookout tower just before daybreak and saw the morning patrolman from the lifesaving station nearby, Frank C. Wagner, running back towards the lighthouse.
+Lifesaving stations were built near lighthouses with trained surfmen that would go out into the waters during fierce storms to rescue survivors of shipwrecks.
+Wagner had seen two schooners wrecked offshore a couple of miles down, and informed Keeper Fisher of the local lifesaving station to sound the alarm.
+The keeper had his surfmen attempt to bring the lifeboat on the wagon down to the shore, but the fierce winds were so strong that they were nearly blowing the heavy craft out of the wagon.
+The men finally had to take the boat off the wagon and drag it into the raging surf, where they were forced to push and drag the vessel in knee-deep freezing waters along the shore for nearly a mile and a half.
+This task took a couple of strenuous exhausting hours where they finally were within sight of the two schooners that had wrecked during the storm.

-The men of the Mott were carefully taken off the rigging and carried onto the lifeboat still heaving in the raging waves.
-As darkness approached, the surfmen decided that they needed to bring those still alive back to the station before wasting any additional time in carrying the corpse.
+The men of the Jorden L. Mott were carefully taken off the rigging and carried onto the lifeboat still struggling in the raging waves.
+As darkness approached, the surfmen decided that they needed to bring those still alive back to the station before wasting any additional time in carrying the corpse of the captain.
 With the four survivors in the boat, the lifesavers headed for shore with the wind against their backs.
-When they brought their boat on the beach, although the station was a short distance away from where they landed, it took nearly an hour to bring the exhausted freezing souls to the station.
-Two men from the Mott, Captain Charles Dyer, and one of his crew were too weak to walk with assistance and had to be carried to the station by the already exhausted surfmen.
+When they brought their boat onto the beach, although the station was a short distance away from where they landed, it took nearly an hour to bring the exhausted freezing survivors to the station.
+Two men from the ship, Captain Charles Dyer, and one of his crew were too weak to walk with assistance and had to be carried to the station by the already exhausted surfmen.
 The Wood End lifesavers had been enduring the storm’s hurricane force winds, sleet, and snow in trying to rescue the survivors for nearly 15 hours, and were also extremely exhausted and beginning to display the effects of prolonged exposure in the storm.

 It was now nightfall, and any efforts to attempt a rescue of the other schooner wreck, the Lester A Lewis, would have been fatal for the rescuers as the storm continued in its intensity.
 It was believed that all aboard had already perished.
 The survivors and their rescuers were placed in dry clothing and provided spirits and food for the night.
 Captain Dyer of the Mott was unable to walk on his own until the following night.
 The rescued crew stayed at the station for three days until they had recovered enough to travel back to their homes, with their expenses paid for.